Libya–Tunisia relations

 Libyan–Tunisian relations are longstanding between the two neighbouring North African Maghreb states, Libya and Tunisia.

 Being the two neighboring Maghreb nations, the relationship between the two is friendly but sometimes rocky.
 Tunisia is known to have some issues with Libya including political differences.

-Libya has an embassy in Tunis whilst Tunisia maintains a Consulate in Tripoli, the Tunisian Embassy has been closed since 2015 due to security concerns.

-Country comparison
+Libya has an embassy in Tunis and consulate general in Sfax, and Tunisia has an embassy in Tripoli and consulate general in Benghazi.
+Both countries are members of the Organisation of Islamic Cooperation, African Union, Arab League, Arab Maghreb Union and Non-Aligned Movement.